DJDdawg/PHSX815_Week9/README.md

 $\nabla f = (2ax + cy, cx + 2by) = (0, 0)$.

 Solving this system of equations only give the trivial solution (0, 0).
+Plugging this back into our function gives the minimum as $z = d$.

-A minimimum exists for this function only if $4ab > c^2$.
+Note that a minimimum exists for this function only if $4ab > c^2$.
+Otherwise, it is a maximum.